peterjc/kana-chording-ke/README.md

 number row or the number pad can be used.
 This will insert unicode hex character 3051, け (ke).
 The same trick works for emoji too, usually eight digits, and can be done from KE.
 Unfortunately, using "Unicode Hex Input" mode has the significant drawback that you won't get access to the OS' kanji support.
+In this mode hiragana and katanana would both work by directly sending the unicode hex for each character.

 If instead we use "*Japanese - Romaji*" mode, we must map the desired kana to any of the supported romaji aliases, and send that key sequence.
 Thus if